openSUSE/yomi/README.md

   after updates in the system.
 One installed, a first snapshot will be done and the GRUB entry to boot from snapshots will be added.

-* `grub2_console`: Boolean.
-Optional.
-Default: `no`

-  If `yes` Yomi will append `console=tty0 console=ttyS0,115200` in the Linux command line during the boot.
-This option is help full when the we want to have serial access to console to the new machine.

 * `locale`: String.
 Optional.
 Default: `en_US.utf8`

   Sets the system locale, more specifically the LANG= and LC\_MESSAGES